proofofgame/find_to_earn/README.md

 **Public**

+flip-wl-sale: Toggles the whitelist sale state.
+Only callable by the contract owner.

-flip-sale: Toggles the sale state.
+flip-sale: Toggles the public sale state.
 Only callable by the contract owner.

 set-factor-1: Sets the multiplier for the number of tokens received after claiming treasure.
 Only callable by the contract owner.